Assessments: If Things Go Wrong

 The Assessment Appeals Procedure is available to all students enrolled at UCB and also applies for up to six months after you have left UCB.

 Fitness to Practise and Physical and Mental Fitness of Trainee Teachers

-The UCB Fitness to Practise regulations apply to specific programmes.
+The UCB Fitness to Practise regulations apply to specific courses.
 These are designed to ensure that the expectations of standards laid down by professional bodies are maintained and vulnerable groups in society are protected.
-Students on programmes subject to these requirements will have been made aware of the policy at a number of points and are to make themselves familiar with the relevant professional requirements laid out in the Code of Practice they must sign.
-More details are available from the Registry on the 6th floor of the Summer Row building.
+Students on courses subject to these requirements will have been made aware of the policy at a number of points and should make themselves familiar with the relevant professional requirements laid out in the Code of Practice they must sign.
+More details are available from the Registry in Room SR629 of the Summer Row building.

 Teachers and those training to become teachers need a high standard of physical and mental fitness to enter or remain in the teaching profession: teaching is a demanding career and teachers have a duty of care towards pupils.
 The health and education, safety and welfare of pupils must be taken into account in deciding on an individual’s fitness to teach.
 Initial Teaching Providers are required by The Department for Education to assess the physical and mental fitness of entrants to teachers training.
 We will ensure that all entrants to the PGCE Early Years/Primary have the physical and mental fitness to teach based on the advice of our Occupational Health Advisor.
 Further details are available from the Admissions Unit (0121 232 4106).